-Our Boulder City NV criminal defense lawyers have years of experience fighting to get criminal charges reduced to lesser offenses or completely dismissed with no jail time.
+Our Boulder City criminal defense lawyers have years of experience fighting to get criminal charges reduced to lesser offenses or completely dismissed with no jail time.
 And we can usually appear in court for our clients so they never have to come to court themselves.

 In this article, our Nevada criminal defense attorneys discuss: